grnet/synnefo/docs/design/resource-pool-projects.rst

 Projects will, from now on, be identified by a UUID.
 System projects will receive the same UUID as the user itself.
 ProjectID, which appears above in the Quotaholder entries, refers to the project UUID.
+In order to ensure that UUIDs remain unique across users and projects, we will first create the system project and then copy its UUID to the new user (in a single transaction).

 Base quota will be expressed both in terms of a project-level and a member-level limit.
 This will result in two operationally equivalent